-Talking about sci-fi, special effects and technological advancement, what’s better than Hollywood?
+Best Hollywood Movies For Software Developers and Coders: Talking about sci-fi, special effects, and technological advancement, what’s better than Hollywood?

-Indeed, Hollywood is far too better in its very own way of storytelling, maybe it’s a sci-fi action like typical ‘Matrix Trilogy’ movie or a simple drama with lots of logics like ‘The Imitation Game’.
+Indeed, Hollywood is far better in its very own way of storytelling, maybe it’s a sci-fi action like a typical ‘Matrix Trilogy movie or a simple drama with lots of logic like ‘The Imitation Game’.

-To feel the more of Hollywood, here is a list of best Hollywood movies for software developers.
+To feel more of Hollywood, here is a list of the best Hollywood movies for software programmers.

 The Social Network (2010)

 The Social Network is an American drama film directed by David Fincher starring, Jesse Eisenberg, Andrew Garfield, and Justin Timberlake.

 The story of the film showcases the founding of the social networking site Facebook and the resulting lawsuits.
 The film is a story of friendship, loyalty, greed, and betrayal where the grand satire of a socially hopeless Harvard student named Mark Zuckerberg, ended up creating one of the largest social phenomena of the twenty-first century.